pileofwolves/finmer/.github/CONTRIBUTING.md

 - **Want to create content?** Check out the Editor Documentation (`/Modules/Projects/Documentation.html`) for info on how content modules work, what kind of assets there are, and how they interact with the game application.
 - **Want to add/change features?** Check below for project structure notes and code style guidelines.

 Pull requests are accepted for both code and content (though not entirely _new_ content, see README).
-See below for recommendations regarding code style.

-## Running the game with developer tools
+### Running the game with developer tools

 Finmer has a **debug mode** that enables various diagnostics, as well as a script console that can be used to inspect, cheat or modify things as desired.